arkitoure/PGP/0058_Grant_Allocation_Physis_Labs_BP25_P1.md

 * **Future Vision:**

-  * Successful execution of Phase 1 sets the stage for the final **Breakpoint Delivery Phase**, covering on-site activations, presentations, and demos.
+  * Successful execution of P1 sets the stage for the final **Breakpoint Delivery Phase**, covering on-site activations, presentations, and demos.

 ---